thenobody/di-test/README.md

   )
 }
 ```
-A new instance is created everytime it is requested
+A new instance is created everytime it is requested.

 ## Config
 The project uses [typesafe/Config](https://github.com/typesafehub/config) and by default reads the configuration parameters from `src/main/resources/application.conf`.
 This can be overriden by passing `config.file` system parameter when running from console: